J-Raunstrup/J-Raunstrup.github.io/README.md

 ### Things im currently working on 🛠️

-I currently working on learning to implement JavaScript to websites.
+I'm currently working on learning to implement JavaScript to websites.
 So they can become more interactive

 ### When did i start programming? ⏳